AKotov-dev/GeneralWebCam/README.md

 su/password
 rmmod uvcvideo
 ```
-...and connect the webcam again
+...and connect the webcam again.

 Tested in Mageia-8 and LUbuntu-21.10.